Ill-Typed Programs Don't Evaluate: A Constrained Type System

 \begin{definition}[Typing Formulas and Type Assignment] A \emph{typing formula} is a pair of shape either $M : A$ or $\mathsf{f} : S$, with $M$ a term, $A$ a monotype, $\mathsf{f}$ a top-level identifier and $S$ a type scheme.
 A \emph{typing judgment} of the system consists of a pair $\Gamma \types \Delta$ in which $\Gamma$ is a finite set of typing and subtype formulas and $\Delta$ is a finite set of typing formulas of shape $M:A$ and whose size is at most 1.
 For brevity, by some abuse, we will write $\Gamma$ even for the subset $\{A \subtype B \mid A \subtype B \in \Gamma\}$ of subtype constraints contained therein.

 The rules of the type system are given in Figure~\ref{fig:constrained-ta-terms}.
-We additionally require that: (i) in the rules \rlnm{AbsR}, \rlnm{AbnR}, \rlnm{MchL}, \rlnm{MchR} and \rlnm{FixR}, the bound variables in the principal subject of the conclusion do not occur in $\Gamma$ or $\Delta$; and (ii) in the rule \rlnm{GVar}, the vector of types $\vv{B}$ has the same length as the vector of type variables $\vv{a}$; and (iii) the rules \rlnm{CnsK} and \rlnm{CnsL} require that $n > 0$ and $1 \leq i \leq n$. \end{definition}
+We additionally require that: (i) in the rules \rlnm{FixsR}, \rlnm{FixnR}, \rlnm{MchL}, \rlnm{MchR} and \rlnm{FixR}, the bound variables in the principal subject of the conclusion do not occur in $\Gamma$ or $\Delta$; and (ii) in the rule \rlnm{GVar}, the vector of types $\vv{B}$ has the same length as the vector of type variables $\vv{a}$; and (iii) the rules \rlnm{CnsK} and \rlnm{CnsL} require that $n > 0$ and $1 \leq i \leq n$. \end{definition}

 Many of the typing rules of Figure~\ref{fig:constrained-ta-terms} are recognisable from Sections~\ref{sec:prog-lang} and \ref{sec:okay}, so we will just comment on new aspects.
-First, we have separate typing rules for local variables (introduced by abstractions and pattern-match cases) \rlnm{LVar}, and top-level identifiers \rlnm{GVar}.
+First, we have separate typing rules for local variables (introduced by abstractions and pattern-match cases) \rlnm{Id}, and top-level identifiers \rlnm{GVar}.
 Top-level identifiers can be assumed to have polymorphic type schemes $\forall \vv{a}.\,C \Rightarrow A$, so the \rlnm{GVar} rule allows for the instantiation of quantified type variables $\vv{a}$ by a vector of monotypes $\vv{B}$, subject to the requirement that each of the constraints in $C$ is already derivable from the type constraints assumed in $\Gamma$.
-The \rlnm{CnsL}, \rlnm{CnsR} and \rlnm{CnsK} rules allow for refuting and affirming the types of constructor-headed terms.
+The \rlnm{CnsL}, \rlnm{CnsR} and \rlnm{CnsK} rules allow for refuting and affirming the types of constructor-headed terms. \chB{ Note that the \rlnm{CnsR} rule allows for concluding the singleton sum $c(A_1,...,A_m)$, whereas the \rlnm{CnsL} rule allows a more general sum of shape $c(A_1,...,A_m) + K$.
+This is because the former may yet be generalised to the larger type $c(A_1,\ldots,A_m) + K$ using \rlnm{SubR} (which would be impossible on the left, since \rlnm{SubL} only allows for concluding smaller types from larger ones). }

 The rules \rlnm{MchL} and \rlnm{MchR} are used for typing pattern-matching on the left and right respectively.
 The \rlnm{MchR} rule is relatively standard: one must choose a typing $B_x$ for each pattern-bound variable $x$ (recall from additional requirement (ii) of Definition~\ref{def:pat-match-terms}, that we assume all bound variables throughout the pattern-match term to have distinct names), in such a way that the scrutinee $M$ is inside the sum of the induced pattern types.
 These are obtained by taking each pattern case $c(x_1,\ldots,x_n)$ and replacing the free variables $x_i$ by the corresponding type $B_{x_i}$, giving $c(B_{x_1},\ldots,B_{x_n})$.
 Then one must show that every branch can guarantee an $A$.